By Ryan Kendall

 I know firsthand how destructive it can be to believe that you are somehow defective or unworthy of love.
 The truth is simple: I did not choose to be gay any more than I chose to be Hispanic, brown-eyed, or short.
 There is nothing wrong with who I am, just as there is nothing wrong with the other lesbian, gay, bisexual, and transgender youth who are still being harmed by these discredited practices, which include the use of shame and aversion techniques.
 Every day, more families across the country are destroyed, and more young people lose the chance to grow up knowing they are deserving of love and support just as they are due to these dangerous practices.

 Over the years, I’ve become increasingly vocal about my personal journey—from testifying during the Proposition 8 trial in 2010 to recently sharing my story with members of the California State legislature as they decided the fate of SB 1172.

 September 29, 2012 was an important day, because that was the day California Governor Jerry Brown signed this important bill into law.
 That was the day that we put into place a vital protection for our youth.

 I cannot describe how deeply moving that is for me.
-The world is changing for LGBT youth, and we must be the people who change it.
+The world is changing for LGBTQ youth, and we must be the people who change it.

 Ryan Kendall, 30, is a student at Columbia University in New York City, and plans on becoming a civil rights attorney.